-The Graduate School serves as the intellectual crossroads of the university.
-More than 5,750 graduate students from around the world come to CU Boulder to pursue graduate certificates, masters and doctoral degrees in 124 programs.
+The Graduate School at the University of Colorado Boulder serves as the intellectual crossroads of the university.
+Nearly 6,000 graduate students from around the world come to CU Boulder to pursue graduate certificates, master’s and doctoral degrees in over 130 programs.
 We offer degrees across a full range of disciplines which alongside our robust interdisciplinary programs and institutes provide an outstanding environment in which to pursue graduate work.

 The Graduate School ensures the quality of graduate education at the University of Colorado Boulder by facilitating educational innovations, providing guidance on best practices, and helping to grow and support a vibrant and diverse graduate student community.